Bound by Corruption by BelovedStranger

 Before she could even think to form a response, his lips consumed her.
 His head tilted, aligning their mouths for a better angle.
 He was firm, insistent.
 His tongue pressed against her lips, demanding entrance.
 When she refused to open, denying him, denying herself, she felt him wrap her hair around his hand before he yanked.
 She gasped at the sting, at the way he pressed her breasts more forcefully against his chest, and moaned when he took possession of her mouth.

 Unable to resist the strength of his need—of her own, Kagome was helpless but to respond.
 Her mind went blank.
 All she could do was feel.
 His tongue swept in, stroking along every dip and crevice.
 Instinctually, she sought more.
-Almost shy, her tongue met the next thrust of his.
-Sesshomaru groaned, the sound vibrating against her breasts, hardening her nipples to painful peaks, and sending a spark between her thighs.
+Shy, her tongue met the next thrust of his.
+Sesshomaru groaned, the sound vibrating against her breasts, hardening her nipples to painful peaks, while sending a spark between her thighs.

 She arched into him, pressing closer, needing something she could not name.
 Her body was no longer her own, crying out demands she didn’t understand, but when she felt a firm grip on her buttocks, pulling her hips against his pelvic, to grind, she stiffened, feeling a long, hard pole.